 Communications should clearly explain terms like "accounting irregularities" and "insider trading," which may not be clear to all employees.
-The key message to employees is "if you see something that you think violates a policy or law, or just feels wrong, report it."
+The key message to employees is "if you see something you think violates a policy or law, or just feels wrong - report it."

-Finally, make sure the organization has a policy on antiretaliation.
-Make it clear in communication materials that the organization will not tolerate retaliation in any form against anyone who reports issues; it is not only unacceptable, it is often illegal.
+Finally, make sure the organization has an antiretaliation policy.
+Make it clear in communication materials that the organization will not tolerate retaliation in any form against anyone who reports issues; it is not only unacceptable, but also often illegal.
 If appropriate, use sanitized examples of how the organization swiftly handles allegations of retaliation.